AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 Donate!

 Most of the charities asking for your money are either ineffective or outright scams.
 But it’s a grave mistake to think that donating money as a whole is useless.
-If you’re sceptical and thorough and who you give your money to, you can actually have a gigantic impact (e.g. preventing a child from dying of malaria only costs a few thousand euros).
+If you’re sceptical and thorough and who you give your money to, you can actually have a gigantic impact (e.g. preventing a child from dying of malaria only costs a few thousand euros22).

 I urge you to consider donating to the KI Kontrollieren fund by effektiv-spenden - an evidence-based charity distributing money to effective organizations.
 They give your money directly to reputable AI safety organizations, namely